 5. Freeze response:

 This response is also used in our daily language, such as “I’m completely freezing”.
 People can freeze if they feel they are at risk.
 Some dangers are real.
 Others are just imagined.
-Freezing is entirely passive, and when people freeze, it does not solve the situation.
+Freezing is entirely passive; when people freeze, it does not solve the situation.
 Imagine a person who is being subjected to abuse, even just freezes.
 The same can happen with bullying and verbal attacks.
 In a social context, “freezing” is the worst response.
 The more traumatic the experience, the more one is tired.
 And the more tired one is, the more likely it will happen.

-One is traumatized before they freeze because one does not feel that they have any chance to get away.
+One is traumatized before they freeze because they do not feel they have any chance to get away.
 So how situations trigger reactions tells a great deal about your previous trauma history.
 The more trauma you have experienced, the greater the likelihood the response will be a more serious one on the list.
-The opposite sex is most likely more attracted to “social commitment” than that of freeze because it implies that you have experienced some trauma.
+The opposite sex is most likely more attracted to “social commitment” than that freeze because it implies that you have experienced some trauma.

 Identify the different types of situations that trigger you.
-Think about that situation, visualize it and try as well as you can to relieve these feelings with tools such as TRE.
-Besides, it may be a good idea that you change your mindset to that situation which you BELIEVE wrong, GET UPON to less threatening.
+Think about that situation, visualize it and try as well as possible to relieve these feelings with tools such as TRE.
+Besides, it may be a good idea to change your mindset to that situation you BELIEVE is wrong, GET UPON to less threatening.
 For the latter, you can use tools like cognitive therapy, CBT, “the work,” or Three column technique.
 You can also use “social engagement” deliberately as a tool to feel good and get in a good mood.

-The more often you use TRE with an associated situation, the less chance it is that you stay triggered by the automatic response.
+The more often you use TRE with an associated situation, the less likely you will stay triggered by the automatic response.
 For example, if you tend to avoid talking to strangers, you can think of such situations while using TRE.
 Trauma triggers the body and comes when you perceive a threatening situation.
 By using TRE, you can redeem the physical tension stored in the body and with CBT,